Council and reconciliation

 Moreland Reconciliation Advisory Committee

-- Provide advice to Council on access, equity and justice for Indigenous people
+- Provide advice to Council through the Moreland Human Rights Advisory Committee on access, equity and justice for Aboriginal and Torres Strait Islander people.

-- Identify advocate and promote understanding on issues affecting Indigenous Australians
+- Identify advocate and promote understanding on issues affecting Aboriginal and Torres Strait Islander Australians.

-- Promote understanding of Indigenous culture through collaborative effort
+- Promote understanding of Aboriginal and Torres Strait Islander culture through collaborative effort.

 2017 Wurundjeri Traditional Games Day